-- To submit a dispute to arbitration, a party shall provide a written notice to the respondent; unless otherwise agreed, the arbitral proceedings for a dispute shall commence on the date when the written notice of arbitration is received by the respondent. - The place of arbitration, unless agreed by the parties, shall be determined by the arbitral tribunal. - The arbitral tribunal shall ensure that each party has a full opportunity to present its case, and it shall conduct necessary investigations; unless otherwise agreed, the arbitral proceedings shall not be made public. - The arbitral tribunal may summon witnesses or expert witnesses to appear for questioning; in the event that a witness fails to appear without sufficient reason, the arbitral tribunal may apply for a court order compelling the witness to appear. - If expressly authorized by the parties, the arbitral tribunal may apply the rules of equity. - The arbitrator shall be independent, impartial and uphold the principle of confidentiality in conducting the arbitration.

-In addition, for an arbitration proceeding to be legally valid, it needs to be based on an arbitral agreement between the parties.
-"Arbitral agreement" is an agreement between the parties, in writing, to submit to arbitration any dispute that has arisen or may arise in connection with a defined legal relationship between them.
+- To submit a dispute to arbitration, a party shall provide a written notice to the respondent; unless otherwise agreed, the arbitral proceedings for a dispute shall commence on the date when the written notice of arbitration is received by the respondent.306 - The place of arbitration, unless agreed by the parties, shall be determined by the arbitral tribunal.307 - The arbitral tribunal shall ensure that each party has a full opportunity to present its case, and it shall conduct necessary investigations; unless otherwise agreed, the arbitral proceedings shall not be made public.308 - The arbitral tribunal may summon witnesses or expert witnesses to appear for questioning; in the event that a witness fails to appear without sufficient reason, the arbitral tribunal may apply for a court order compelling the witness to appear.309 - If expressly authorized by the parties, the arbitral tribunal may apply the rules of equity.310 - The arbitrator shall be independent, impartial and uphold the principle of confidentiality in conducting the arbitration.311 an agreement between the parties, in writing, to submit to arbitration any dispute that has arisen or may arise in connection with a defined legal relationship between them.
 The definition is worded similarly to Article 7 of the Model Law on International Commercial Arbitration.
-Article 1 therefore limits the scope of arbitrable disputes (i.e. arbitrability) to those which may be settled in accordance with the law, Art.
-1 paragraph 2 of the Act.
+312 Article 1 therefore limits the scope of arbitrable disputes (i.e. arbitrability) to those which may be settled in accordance with the law, Article 1 Paragraph 2 of the Act.
 For example, parties may not enter into an agreement to arbitrate criminal matters, domestic violence issues or some family disputes.